NAHCO takes over Ethiopian Airlines business – The Sun Nigeria

 “Ethiopian Airlines should ideally not have two contracts running on the same cargo handling business.
 Since we have an existing and bidding contract, we are simply exercising our right as stipulated in that contract,” said Ogunbanjo.

-Also commenting, Prince Saheed Lasisi, Group Executive Director, Commercial and Business Development, NAHCO PLC, said, “under Section 5 and as stated in Clauses 1.10 and 1.11 of our current contract, NAHCO is entitled to charge export terminal charges to the exporter and import terminal charges to the agent or consignee.”
+Prince Saheed Lasisi, Group Executive Director, Commercial and Business Development, NAHCO PLC, said: “Under Section 5 and as stated in Clauses 1.10 and 1.11 of our current contract, NAHCO is entitled to charge Export Terminal Charges to the Exporter and Import Terminal Charges to the Agent or Consignee.”

-According to him, consultations were made and clarifications sought before the company embarked on the takeover even as all concerned parties were carried along.

 Leave a Reply